 1.9.
-Tangible fixed assets and depreciation
+Tangible and intangible fixed assets and depreciation

 Fixed assets are stated at cost less accumulated depreciation.
-Depreciation is provided on a straight line basis to write off the cost of the assets over their estimated useful lives at the following annual rates:
+Intangible fixed assets are amortised over their estimated useful lives or legal life, whichever is shorter.
+Depreciation is provided on a straight-line basis to write off the cost of the assets over their estimated useful lives at the following annual rates: